Ever wonder what “humidity” is all about? Do you have children? It’s definitely no fun having a little one who’s sick

 Ideally, just like with adults, the general range of 40-60% humidity is ideal.
 This is the best range in which most children and adults feel good, have better health, and can recover from sickness more quickly.

 However, just as a convenient rule of thumb, aim for 50% humidity.
 This makes sure it’s a great midpoint not just for your children but for anyone else living in your home.

 When the humidity level begins to approach 60% the room starts to feel uncomfortable and too warm and your child may become irritable and have difficulty sleeping.
 It’s very similar to what you feel after running a hot shower for a long time – the adjacent room feel a bit hot and “muggy.”

 How to check the humidity in your child’s room

-A good quality, inexpensive temperature and humidity gauge is a fantastic and extremely simple way to keep track of the comfort level where your baby stays.
 The problem with guessing is that it’s often hard for us to judge as our body’s sensitivity to temperature and moisture can change at times.
-This takes the guess-work out.
+A good humidity & temperature gauge takes the guesswork out.
 I use one regularly myself year-round.

 In my opinion, the best, easiest, and least expensive way to check the humidity level for your child is to use a simple and cheap digital temperature and humidity gauge.

 The biggest problem I’ve run into at times was often, depending on the current state of my body, I would incorrectly guess the temperature or other air quality conditions at home.

 Just put one in your baby’s room and check it periodically.
-When running a humidifier, you’ll be able to see the humidity level rise in real-time and you can set it to low if the humidity isn’t be dropped constantly by outside factors.
+When running a humidifier, you’ll be able to see the humidity level rise in real-time and you can set it to low if the humidity isn’t dropped constantly by outside factors.

 How do humidifiers work?